Berthold K.P. Horn: Books

 Horn's first book LISP co-authored with Patrick Winston was published in 1981.
 It was a textbook written for students with no previous background in the computer language LISP.
 The book was divided in two parts; one dealt with the theory of the language and the second gave instance of practical use in the area of artificial intelligence.
 A second version of the book was published in 1984 followed by a third version in 1989.

 Horn's second book, Robot Vision was published in 1986.
-The book was an outgrowth of one of is courses at MIT and covered the recent research in the area of image processing, machine vision and pattern recognition.
+The book was an outgrowth of one of his courses at MIT and covered the recent research in the area of image processing, machine vision and pattern recognition.

 Horn co-edited with Michael J. Brooks, the 1989 book Shape from Shading, which explained how a three dimensional object may be recovered from shading in a two dimensional image of the object.
 The book was one of the first in its field to provide a comprehensive review of shape from shading.